felixfoertsch/felixfoertsch.github.io/_posts/2018-05-21-syncthing-auf-uberspace.md

 ## Setup Syncthing as a Service
 If you don't have any services running, you have to setup the Daemon Tools first: [Uberspace Wiki, Daemon Tools](https://wiki.uberspace.de/system:daemontools)

-After setting up the services, you can add Syncthing as a Service and start it:
+After setting up the services, you can add Syncthing as a Service and restart it once:
 ```
 $ uberspace-setup-service syncthing ~/bin/syncthing
-$ svc -u ~/services/synthing
+$ svc -du ~/services/syncthing
 ```

 That's it!
 You now have a Syncthing service running on Uberspace!
 Ideal for private documents you don't want to have the NSA to have.